Kwaku Kwarteng: Career

 In January 2017, President Nana Akufo-Addo nominated Kwarteng and Charles Adu Boahen to become the deputy ministers of finance.
 They were to work under Ken Ofori-Atta.
 Kwarteng was vetted by the Appointments Committee of Parliament in March 2017.
-During his vetting, he claimed that the John Dramani Mahama administration had left outstanding arrears of 7 billion cedis owned various institutions in the country.
+During his vetting, he claimed that the John Dramani Mahama administration had left outstanding arrears of 7 billion cedis owed various institutions in the country.
 The minority discredited the claim saying there was no such debt.
 Kwarteng also restated the government's desire to bring down the interest rate.
 The committee approved him for the position for which he had been appointed.

 In the 2016 Ghana general elections, he won the parliamentary seat with 32,049 votes whilst the NDC parliamentary aspirant John Alexander Ackon had 11,587 votes.

 In the 2020 Ghana general elections, he won the parliamentary seat with 33,383 votes whilst the NDC parliamentary aspirant Faustilove Appiah Kannin had 15,141 votes.

 He is also the Deputy Minister for Finance.